GameDesignCurriculum/C2-U1-Exercise1-Materials/Instructions/README.md

-Add the assignment instructions and any provided materials in this folder
+Refer to **Course 2 Exercise 1 Instructions.pdf** for instructions for this exercise.